 Driving is a very complex activity that requires a number of cognitive skills that naturally decline as we age.
 But sometimes this decline is a more serious issue that can create a concern for safe driving.
 See the Dementia page for concerns about memory and its effect on driving ability.

-Under Florida law, any physician, agency, family member, or the general public who knows of any licensed driver's mental or physical disability to drive is authorized to report this information to the Florida Department of Highway Safety and Motor Vehicles (DHSMV).
-The DHSMV provides a form for this purpose and requests the full name, date of birth, and address of the person being reported along with a description of the problem.
+Under Florida law, any physician, agency, family member, or the general public who knows of any licensed driver's mental or physical disability to drive is authorized to report this information to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).
+The FLHSMV provides a form for this purpose and requests the full name, date of birth, and address of the person being reported along with a description of the problem.
 Anyone reporting the driver must include their own contact information and sign the report.
 However, this contact information is not shared with anyone, including the driver being reported; it is only used when the report information needs to be clarified.
 The reports are kept strictly confidential and no civil or criminal action may be brought against the person who submits the information.
-Below are links to the Medical Reporting Form and the DHSMV website:
+The link to the Medical Reporting Form on the FLHSMV website is below:

 For most Americans, a driver's license is considered the first outward and visible step toward becoming an adult.
 Today, many of us see cars as physical extensions of ourselves - transporting us wherever we want, whenever we want.
 However, the time may come when driving is no longer a safe option.
 The decision to stop driving is never an easy one.
 But, the key for a positive transition from driving is planning.